Not Your First Rodeo

 Head south for more seclusion!
-An unsigned trail winds over the ice plant–covered hills, spilling out at the less-visited South Rodeo Beach, a Pacific-facing pocket haven backed by big cliffs.
+An unsigned trail winds over the ice plant–covered hills, spilling out at the less-visited South Rodeo Beach, a Pacific-facing pocket backed by big cliffs.
 This beach can be breezy, but go when the weather’s nice and it’s an ideal spot for sun-basking.
 Stroll the shoreline, explore the tidepools, and watch as kayakers nose their way through distant sea stacks.

 The old red-and-white buildings at Fort Cronkhite sit to the north.
 Spread your blanket by a giant piece of driftwood, settle in, and say ahhhhhh.
-Like most “hidden” beaches, you might be exposed to a full moon in the form of a free-styling sunbather.
-This ain’t your first Rodeo.
+Like many “hidden” beaches, you might be exposed to a full moon in the form of a free-styling sunbather.
+Hey, this ain’t your first Rodeo!